Frontal Sinus Fracture Treatment in New Jersey

-If fractures nondisplaced, it usually can be observed.
-The fractures with displacement of over 2 mm can result in significant aesthetic deformity and depending on location can present problems to outflow.
+If the fracture is nondisplaced, it can usually be observed.
+Fractures with displacement of over 2 mm can result in significant aesthetic deformity and depending on location can present problems to outflow.
 Therefore, consideration for repair should be given to patients with over 2 mm displacement of the anterior table, especially if bony fragments are present inside of the frontal frontal sinus, or if the fracture is more medial.

-The traditional approach repair is coronal incision, which I rarely use, except in most complicated cases.
-I usually use mid forehead, supra-brow, or below brow incision, or endoscopic approach.
+The traditional approach to repair is coronal incision, which Dr. Volshteyn rarely uses, except in the most complicated cases.
+He commonly uses a mid forehead, supra-brow, or below brow incision, or endoscopic approach.
 Usually the scars around the brow are better accepted by the patients compared to traditional coronal incision.

 If the fracture is old, and the frontal deformity is visible, endoscopic placement of the onlay graft, or open placement of bone powder or other materials can result in significant improvement of overall appearance.

-Some surgeons still prefer to treat most anterior table fractures conservatively and deal with cosmetic deformity later on, which I find outdated.
+Some surgeons still prefer to treat most anterior table fractures conservatively and deal with cosmetic deformity later on, which Dr. Volshteyn finds outdated.

-With below brow incisions superb camouflage, I prefer to address anterior plate frontal sinus fracture acutely.
+With below brow incisions superb camouflage, he prefers to address anterior plate frontal sinus fracture acutely.

 If the CSF leak is present, depending on degree of displacement of the posterior table, most patients can be managed conservatively for 5-7 days.
 It CSF leak does not stop, additional surgical intervention is required.

-The treatment of the posterior table fractures depends on degree of displacement, presence of CSF leak, associated risks of mucocele formation and meningitis.
-Even though there is some disagreement on the require degree of posterior table displacement, most people agree that posterior table displacement less than one table with no CSF leak can be managed conservatively.
-The patient required to have repeat CT scan at 2 and 3 months and then at 12 months to rule out mucocele formation.
-It CSF leak is present after one week, open reduction, repair of the dura and sinus obliteration or cranialization is required.
-More comminuted posterior table fractures with the without CSF leak and more then one tablewidth displacement usually require additional surgery.
+The treatment of posterior table fractures depends on the degree of displacement, presence of a CSF leak, as well as associated risks of mucocele formation and meningitis.
+Even though there is some disagreement on the required degree of posterior table displacement, most medical professionals agree that posterior table displacement less than one table with no CSF leak can be managed conservatively.
+The patient is required to have repeat CT scans at 2 months, 3 months, and then again at 12 months to rule out mucocele formation.
+If a CSF leak is present after one week, open reduction / repair of the dura and sinus obliteration or cranialization is required.
+More comminuted posterior table fractures, with or without a CSF leak, and more than one table width displacement usually requires additional surgery